-Al technologies could automate 60-70% of current employee activities.
+Al enables intelligent, adaptive systems that learn and improve over time, redefining productivity metrics and allowing for advanced personalisation in current employee activities.
 This shift necessitates reskilling and upskilling the workforce.
-According to the ServiceNow "Enterprise Al Maturity Index 2024," organisations are actively acquiring Al-related skills, with plans to hire Al configurators, data scientists, and machine learning engineers.
+According to the ServiceNow "Enterprise AI Maturity Index 2024," organisations are actively acquiring Al-related skills, with plans to hire Al configurators, data scientists,